Monroe conservation district

 Our Mission & Approach

-The Monroe Conservation District provides information and technical assistance to farmers, homeowner/renters, educators, businesses, developers and government agencies.
+The Monroe Conservation District provides information and technical assistance to farmers, homeowner/renters, educators, businesses, developers, and government agencies.
 The District does this by assisting with agriculture management planning, educational displays, demonstrations and informational workshops, tree seedling sales, and native plant sales.
-Wildlife habitat planning, and forestry assistance is also provided.
-Soil Survey books are available for information on soils and soil capabilities and construction site erosion control.
+Wildlife habitat planning and forestry assistance is also provided.

 We work for you and your community to achieve improved water quality, reduce soil erosion, create wildlife habitats, energy conservation and beautification.